Chuck Thompson: Later career

-Thompson came out of retirement in 1991 to work part-time on Orioles games for WBAL-AM when Jon Miller was away broadcasting ESPN Sunday Night Baseball.
+Thompson came out of retirement in 1991 to work part-time on Orioles games for WBAL when Jon Miller was away broadcasting ESPN Sunday Night Baseball.
 Failing eyesight caused by macular degeneration forced him to retire for good in 2000.
 He received the Ford C. Frick Award from the National Baseball Hall of Fame and Museum in 1993.
 In January 2009, the American Sportscasters Association ranked Thompson 34th on its list of Top 50 Sportscasters of All Time.

 Death

 Thompson, who lived in Lutherville, Maryland, at the time, died at Greater Baltimore Medical Center on March 6, 2005, after suffering a stroke.

 Catch phrase origins

 "Go to war, Miss Agnes!" was picked up from a golfing friend who never swore and whose putting failed to improve even after reading a book about it.
 Thompson explained the details in Curt Smith's Voices of the Game:

 He was a great guy, very proper, and like any golfer, he had some real frustrations.
 But instead of cussing, he'd come up with the phrase, 'Go to war, Miss Agnes!'
 I didn't know what it meant, but don't feel bad – he may not have known.
 What I did know was that it sounded so funny.
 I picked it up and used it to emphasize something big and exciting on the ball field, and it just caught on – with listeners, it snowballed.

 Thompson phased out the expression when the Vietnam War was protracted, although it was later picked up by North Carolina Tar Heels football and basketball broadcaster Woody Durham.

 "Ain't the beer cold!" became the title of Thompson's autobiography, in which he described the story behind the exclamation:

 For years in my game broadcasts I had used the expression, 'Ain't the beer cold!' when things were going especially well for the home team.
 I got that phrase from Bob Robertson, a spotter who worked with me on Baltimore Colts football games (that were sponsored by the makers of National Beer).
 Eventually, I received lots of mail from people in the Carolinas, the area sometimes referred to as the Bible Belt.
 The listeners felt they shouldn't have to put up with my ad libs about beer with all the beer advertisements they were already exposed to, and I thought they had a legitimate beef.
 So, I stopped using the line sometime in the 1970s.